Omega-level mutants

-Omega-level mutants are the fictional mutants appearing in American comic books published by Marvel Comics with the most powerful potential of their mutant abilities.
+Omega-level mutants are a subset of mutants appearing in American comic books published by Marvel Comics with the most powerful potential of their mutant abilities.

 Publication history

 In August 1986, the term was first introduced by Chris Claremont in Uncanny X-Men #208 as "Class Omega", but was not explained except referring to an exceptional level of power.
 It was first used to describe Rachel Summers' powers on which Nimrod reported that "upper limit of target-subject's abilities has yet to be determined."

 The term was not seen again until the 2001 limited series issue X-Men Forever #3, where Professor X described Iceman and Marvel Girl's "omega level mutant abilities" having unlimited potential.
-For a time, no firm definition was offered in the comics and the term "omega-level mutant" was simply used whenever a writer wanted audience to know that the character was a big deal (See inconsistency).
+For a time, no firm definition was offered in the comics and the term "omega-level mutant" was simply used whenever a writer wanted audience to know that the character was both important and powerful (See inconsistency).
 This led several conflicting opinions and debates among fans as to who or what qualified as omega-level.

-In July 2019 during X-Men relaunch of the Krakoan Age, Jonathan Hickman provided an official definition in House of X #1 and listed fourteen omega-level mutants alongside their respective omega power.
+In July 2019, during X-Men relaunch of the Krakoan Age, Jonathan Hickman provided an official definition in House of X #1 and listed fourteen omega-level mutants alongside their respective omega power.

 In November 2020, a new status quo for Powerhouse, who was considered an omega-level mutant, was established that he was not a mutant in Fantastic Four (vol. 6) #26.
 Then X-Men's senior editor Jordan White had disagreed with this decision and the change was made due to character's affiliation with Fantastic Four.
-However in March 2024, Marvel Comics reinstated his previous status as omega-level mutant by revealing that he was repressing his powers.
+However, in March 2024, Marvel Comics reinstated his previous status as omega-level mutant by revealing that he was repressing his powers.

 After the X of Swords event in 2020, a large number of omega-level mutants were introduced as members of the Great Ring of Arakko.
 These mutants were not explored until X-Men Red (vol. 2) (2022) by Al Ewing, who also established the fact that "a battle between omega-level mutants is all about versatility, not just raw power."

 In January 2022, it was revealed that mutants can enhance (at least to some extent) their power to omega-level by further training, as Synch had shown potential to achieve omega-level status in X-Men (vol. 6) #7.